unsw-restech/unsw-restech.github.io/docs/software/operating_systems.md

 title: Operating Systems

-Katana compute and management nodes are currently running Rocky 8.7.
+Katana nodes currently run Rocky Linux 8.9.

-Research software is installed in modules so that they can be loaded or unloaded as necessary.
-This way we can offer and run multiple versions of each package at the same time.
+Research software is installed in environment modules.
+This enables multiple versions of the same software to be installed, and each user can choose which version they wish to use.